A Walking Tour and History of Ipswich

 The Choate Bridge is the oldest double stone arch bridge in America, built in 1764, designed and supervised by Colonel John Choate.
 A popular tale is that his horse was tethered nearby so that if the bridge collapsed when the wooden arches were removed he might mount and ride out of town, probably untrue.
 Col. Choate was one of the Judges of the General Sessions Court.
 After his death, the Court ordered that “Choate Bridge ” be engraved on the corner-stone.
 The bridge was widened in 1838 and underwent restoration in 1989.

 The Sherborne Wilson house built in 1685 sits just past the Choate Bridge on the left side at 4 South Main Street.
 Sherborne Wilson apprenticed as a carpenter.
 Because of the importance of his barrels, he was allowed to cut large amounts of white oak from the town commons.
-Having some money in his family, Wilson sold his first home and built this one by the river.
-It is said that his shop was the starting point for Thomas Dennis who became famous for his cabinetry and woodworking.
+Having some money in his family, Wilson sold his first home on County St. to Thomas Dennis and built this one by the river.
+The house was purchaseed in 1702 by Col. Samuel Appleton, the eldest son of Major Samuel Appleton, who expanded the building on the southeast side.

-The Dr. Joseph Manning-Timothy Souther house is at 31 South Main Street.
-Souther built a small home here in 1726, but was one of a dozen residents “warned out” as being undesirable, The property may have once belonged to Arthur Abbot who joined John Winthrop in 1634 as an original settler of the town, and later belonged to Isaac Fitts, born in 1675.
+The Dr. Joseph Manning house is at 31 South Main Street.
+Timothy Souther built a small home here in 1726, after initially being “warned out” when he arrived with limited resources.
 The old Souther house stayed in the family for years, but was torn down shortly before 1917.
-Dr. Joseph Manning’s fine old home, just a few doors down on South Main Street, was moved to this location when the town’s first automotive dealerships were built across from the Old Town Hall.
+Dr. Joseph Manning’s fine old home across from the Old Town Hall on South Main Street was moved to this location so that the town’s first automotive dealerships could be built.
+The buildings are still standing.

-The former Baker’s Clothing Store at 37 South Main Street was built in 1828 and has a combination of Italianate and Greek Revival elements.
+The former Baker’s Clothing Store at 37 South Main Street was constructed in 1828.
 The other Baker’s Store building next to the Choate Bridge burned after the Mother’s Day storm of 2006.
-The Joseph Manning house next to it was torn down early in the 20th Century to build the town’s first automobile sales and repair buildings, still standing.
 This building now houses Fiske and Freeman Fine and Early Antiques.
-Fiske is also the editor-in-chief of the New England Antiques Journal.
+Fiske is editor-in-chief of the New England Antiques Journal and chairman of the Ipswich Historical Commission.